 Laura Peña (COL)

 Laura Peña is a Colombian artist who lives and works in Ghent.
-She participated in and curated various exhibitions in Colombia, Argentina, Mexico and Belgium.
-She was the 2014 artist-in-residence for the La Mancha project invited by artist Luis Hernandez Mellizo and organized by La Paternal Espacio Proyecto LPEP in Buenos Aires, Argentina and the 2015 selected project of the #15 Regional Hall of the Colombian Cultural Ministry’s Curatorial Project and she was also selected for the #8 Young Art Hall (El Nogal, Bogotá).
+She has participated in and curated various exhibitions in Colombia, Argentina, Mexico and Belgium.
+She was the 2014 artist-in-residence for the La Mancha project invited by artist Luis Hernandez Mellizo and organized by La Paternal Espacio Proyecto LPEP in Buenos Aires, Argentina and she was selected for the #15 Regional Hall of the Colombian Cultural Ministry’s Curatorial Project and she was also selected for the #8 Young Art Hall (El Nogal, Bogotá).
 Laura is the founder of PARCE; an art initiative that resulted from connecting her own art with others.
 Her work has always been linked to identity, the search to find oneself but also the self in relation to others: Humans in relation to the humanity to which they belong.
 Therefore, the projects organized through Parce are a kind of unavoidable outcome of being connected with others and sharing in something beyond yourself.
 She consider individuals and ideas a product of collaboration (social and biological collaboration), beyond their own notions.
 Laura: "So I, Laura, don't necessary belong to myself but to a whole.
 We are the result of being a "social being", so collaboration becomes fundamental."

 Laura: The work of Laura is essentially a search for identity, a search to the meaning of the portrait as a concept and a collective notion.
 What makes the portrait a portrait?
 By dissecting the elements of the possible identity of a physical space, Laura tries to find answers to that question.